LightBurnSoftware/Documentation/MenuCommands.md

 ----------------------------------
 <a name="ToolsMenu"></a>
 ## Tools Menu
-Many of the tools in this manu are also available as icons in the tool toolbar that by default, is on the left side of the workspace.
+Many of the tools in this menu are also available as icons in the tool toolbar that by default, is on the left side of the workspace.

 ### Select
 Click on "Select" to select objects in the workspace, or to access menus and toolbars.